 - OPTIONAL – 1/4 cup of ancient grain mixture

-- Add in flour, salt, and grain mixture to bowl.
+- Add flour, salt, and grain mixture to a bowl.
 Mix until well combined.
-Dough will be sticky.
+The dough will be sticky.
 Scrape down the sides.
-Cover with a clean dish towel, place in a warm area and let rise until doubled in size. (about 45 minutes)
+Cover with a clean dish towel, place in a warm area, and let rise until doubled in size. (about 45 minutes)

 - Place a small amount of oil on your hands and on the counter.
 Punch down and divide the dough.
 Shape into desired shapes, traditional French bread loaf or round loaf.